ramalho/runefinder/cmd/runes/README.md

 ### 3 Build and enjoy!

-This produces the `runes` self-contained executable:
+This compiles the `runes` self-contained executable:

 ```
 $ go build